-Asylum Access’s Global Policy Advocacy efforts currently focus on two cornerstone issues: Ensuring refugees’ right to access safe, lawful employment and self-employment in the formal sector; and leveraging US influence abroad to protect refugee rights in first countries of refuge.
+Asylum Access’s Global Policy Advocacy efforts currently focus on two cornerstone issues: Ensuring refugees’ right to access safe, lawful employment and self-employment in the formal sector; and leveraging global institutions abroad to protect refugee rights in first countries of refuge.

 Refugees’ Right To Work

 Asylum Access’s Right To Work campaign puts refugee employment rights on the international agenda.
 Expanding common understandings of refugee protection, the Right To Work campaign focuses on access to safe, lawful employment as a way to empower refugees, reducing their dependency and vulnerability.
 To follow the campaign, visit our Right To Work blog.

 Asylum Access also advocates around other issues central to refugee rights: